Normalized Direction-preserving Adam: Experiments

 Next, we repeat the experiments with the use of BN-Softmax.
 As discussed in Sec.~\ref{sec:weight_optm}, $\gamma_{i}$'s can be removed from a linear rectifier network, without changing the overall network function.
-Although this property does not strictly hold for residual networks due to the skip connections, we find that simply removing the scaling factors results in slightly improved generalization performance when using ND-Adam.
-However, the improvement is not consistent as it degrades performance of SGD.
-Interestingly, when BN-Softmax is used, we observe consistent improvement over all three algorithms.
+Although this property does not strictly hold for residual networks due to the skip connections, we observe that when BN-Softmax is used, simply removing the scaling factors results in slightly better performance for all three algorithms.
 Thus, we only report results for this setting.
 The scaling factor of the logits, $\gamma_{\mathcal{C}}$, is set to $2.5$ for CIFAR-10, and $1$ for CIFAR-100.

-As shown in Fig.~\ref{fig:train_loss_bn-softmax}, the training losses of Adam and ND-Adam again are much lower than that of SGD, although they are increased due to the regularization effect of BN-Softmax.
-As shown in the second part of Table~\ref{tab:test_err}, BN-Softmax significantly improves the performance of Adam and ND-Adam.
-Moreover, in this setting, we obtain the best generalization performance with ND-Adam, outperforming SGD and Adam on both CIFAR-10 and CIFAR-100.
+As shown in the second part of Table~\ref{tab:test_err}, while we obtain the best generalization performance with ND-Adam, the improvement is most prominent for Adam, and is relatively small for SGD.
+This discrepancy can be explained by comparing the magnitudes of softmax logits without regularization.
+As shown in Fig.~\ref{fig:logit_scale}, the magnitude of logits corresponding to Adam is much larger than that of ND-Adam and SGD, and therefore benefits more from the regularization.

+While the TensorFlow implementation we use already provides an adequate test bed, we notice that it is different from the original implementation of WRN in several aspects.
+For instance, they use different nonlinearities (leaky ReLU vs. ReLU), and use different skip connections for downsampling (average pooling vs. strided convolution).
+A subtle yet important difference is that, L2-regularization is applied not only to weight vectors, but also to the scales and biases of batch normalization in the original implementation, which leads to better generalization performance.
+For further comparison between SGD and ND-Adam, we reimplement ND-Adam and test its performance on a PyTorch version of the original implementation \citep{pytorch2016wrn}.

+Due to the aforementioned differences, we use a slightly different hyperparameter setting in this experiment.
+Specifically, for SGD $\lambda$ is set to \num{5e-4}, while for ND-Adam $\lambda$ is set to \num{5e-6} (L2-regularization for biases), and both $\alpha_{0}^{s}$ and $\alpha_{0}^{v}$ are set to $0.04$.
+In this case, regularizing softmax does not yield improved performance for SGD, since the L2-regularization applied to $\gamma_{i}$'s and the last layer weights can serve a similar purpose.
+Thus, we only apply L2-regularized softmax for ND-Adam with $\lambda_{\mathcal{C}}=0.001$.
+The average results of 3 runs are summarized in Table~\ref{tab:test_err_pt}.
+Note that the performance of SGD for WRN-$28$-$10$ is slightly better than that reported with the original implementation (i.e., $4.00$ and $19.25$), due to the modifications described in Sec.~\ref{sec:eff_l2wd}.
+In this experiment, SGD and ND-Adam show almost identical generalization performance.